jamie33o/budget-tracker-pp3/README.md

 - __Site Owner Goals__

-  - Create an Application that Helps Users Track Their Budget and Get Better at Budgeting
+  - Create an Application that Helps Users Track Their Budget.
   - Create an easy to use website and user interface.

   [Back to Table of Contents](#table-of-contents)